 Campus Emergency Procedures

 Point University faculty, staff, and students should use precautionary measures to ensure their own safety and that of other members of the campus community.
-A Covenant for a Christian Community, published by the student development office, provides information about campus emergency procedures.
+The Point Community Honor Code provides information about campus emergency procedures.
 Please read the portion of the Honor Code detailing campus emergency procedures.
-[Document in attachments]

 The University’s Emergency Response Plan provides the guidelines on how to respond to various types of emergencies.
 In the event of an emergency, it is important that all students carefully follow instructions given by faculty and staff.
 View the Emergency Response Plan.